Repairing, refurbishing and storing WEEE

 NIEA: Paragraph 51 - The crushing of gas discharge lamps

-If your business repairs or refurbishes certain WEEE you may be able to register an exemption from waste management licensing.
+If your business repairs or refurbishes certain WEEE you will need an authorisation from your environmental regulator.

 In Northern Ireland you can register for an exemption if you: